 In addition to the academic curriculum there are a number of enhancements that enrich the curriculum to develop pupil’s skills and interests in a vast array of areas

-For example after school and lunchtime sporting activities include football, netball and rounder’s teams, handball, athletics, cricket club, gymnastics, archery, dance club, fitness clubs, and sports leadership, to mention a few.
+For example, after school and lunchtime sporting activities include football, netball and badminton teams, handball, athletics, cricket club, gymnastics, archery, dance club, fitness clubs, and sports leadership, to mention a few.

-In addition there are textiles, chess, science, music clubs, gift team, school productions and Duke of Edinburgh (for year 9 and 10 pupils), this is not a definitive list.
+In addition, there are chess, science, music clubs, gift team, school productions and Duke of Edinburgh (for year 9 and 10 pupils), this is not a definitive list.

 All Year 11 students have log-in details to GCSE Pod to access lots of revision resources.